blat-blatnik/TFC-Quick-Pockets/README.md

   <img align="left" width="60" height="60" src="screenshots/spider-eye.png">
   <img align="right" width="60" height="60" src="screenshots/rotten-flesh.png">

   Spider eyes and rotten flesh have absolutely no use in TFC+.
-Their only purpose for existing is to bog down your inventory - well not anymore.
+Their only purpose is to bog down your inventory - well not anymore.
 This mod stops rotten flesh and spider eyes from spawning.
 </p>

 ### Config Options